Jungle Operations Training Course - Panama 26-5: Waterborne Operations

 |0

-This work, Jungle Operations Training Course - Panama 26-5: Waterborne Operations, by SPC Trey Woodard, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Jungle Operations Training Course - Panama 26-5: Waterborne Operations [Image 17 of 17], by SPC Richard Morgan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.